 Currently, ZotNet cannot produce other formats, like Pajek or DL, but you can easily edit the .vna file to convert it to Pajek or DL by opening the file in a text editor and changing the Zotero keys to numbers.

 ZotNet was created by Christy M. Byrd.
-For questions or comments, email [email protected].
-Thanks to Conundrum Escapes for hosting this site.
+For questions or comments, email cmbyrd3@ncsu.edu.